NickGeramanis/gym-navigation/README.md

 ![Navigation environment](/images/navigation_env.png)
 ### NavigationGoal

 The goal of this environment is to navigate a robot to reach a goal location while avoiding the obstacles in the track.
-Initially, the robot is placed at (0, 0).
+Initially, the robot is placed randomly into the track but at a safe distance from the obstacles.
 Both the goal and the obstacles change location in every episode.
 The state-space consists of 5 range measurements and the distance and angle from the goal.
 The action-space consist of 3 action (move_forward, rotate_left, rotate_right).
 Furthermore, both actions and states have additive white Gaussian noise.
 The robot is rewarded +200 for reaching the goal and -200 for crashing.
 Moreover, if the distance from the robot to its target position decreases after a time step, the robot is rewarded proportional to the reduced distance.

 ![NavigationGoal environment](/images/navigation_goal_env.png)